How long does it take for a refund to go back on your debit card?

 If you’re due a refund and are wondering how long a refund will take to go back on your debit card, here’s what you need to know.

-How Long Does It Take for a Refund to Show Up on Your Debit Card?
+How Long Does It Take for a Refund to Process on Your Debit Card?

 So, how long does a debit card refund take?
 That will depend on the bank and the merchant you are dealing with.
 Refunds will typically be processed within 10-14 business days.